vmkiss/cs361-microservice/README.md

     Define a variable MONGODB_CONNECT_STRING and set it to a MongoDB connection string.
 I can provide the connection string I used upon request, or you can create your own cluster and connection string in MongoDB.

 ## How to Programmatically REQUEST Data
-The microservice can be called using a POST, GET, or DELETE request to the server on which it is listening through through three different endpoints beginning with: /events.
+The microservice can be called using a POST, GET, or DELETE request to the server on which it is listening through three different endpoints beginning with: /events.

 Below is a breakdown of the three different request types and their parameters and endpoints.
 For all requests, the variable MS_URL represents the url which the microservice on which the microservice is listening.
 Example calls for each request type are included using axios.